-The committee’s findings are welcome.
+The Committee’s findings are welcome.
 Our criminal justice system focuses too much on punishment and too little on rehabilitation.
-Encouraged by the work of the Restorative Justice Council, lawyers involved in the system have argued, vigorously and rightly, that punishment has little effect in reducing recidivism.
+Encouraged by the work of the Restorative Justice Council, lawyers involved in the system have argued, vigorously and rightly, that this has little effect in reducing recidivism.

-The committee’s report proposes that restorative justice should feature in the proposed victims’ law, but only once it is “demonstrated to parliament that the system has sufficient capacity” to deliver restorative justice services to every victim with exceptions for sexual offences, domestic abuse and hate crime.
+The report produced by the Committee proposes that restorative justice should feature in the proposed victims’ law, but only once it is “demonstrated to parliament that the system has sufficient capacity” to deliver restorative justice services to every victim with exceptions for sexual offences, domestic abuse and hate crime.

 Bob Neill, the Conservative committee chair, said: “While capacity issues mean that it is still too soon to introduce a legislative right to restorative justice for victims, we urge the government to work towards this goal.
 We heard extensive evidence of the tangible benefits to victims and the role of restorative justice in reducing reoffending, so it clearly benefits wider society as well.”

 He added that: “The priority must be to ensure that victims of crime are properly informed.
 The Ministry of Justice should focus its resources on ensuring restorative justice is well understood by bodies within the criminal justice system who can then convey this information to victims.”

 The Ministry of Justice has said that it will consider the report carefully.
 But experience suggests that reports from parliamentary Committees are too often warmly welcomed, only to be forgotten or kicked into the long grass because their proposals involve spending more money.
 Without targeted funding and political will, good intentions come to nothing.
 This must not be the case with restorative justice.